 - You can create macros on the JNIOR device and call them using the Execute Macro command.
-Make sure you use \\OD for a carriage return and \\OA for a line feed. - To create and run macros on the JNIOR, use the JNIOR Support Tool to enable and configure the Cinema.
-JNIOR application.
-Christie recommends installing Cinema.
-JNIOR version 2.22.1115.1501 or later.
-For additional information, see INTEG Process Group (www.integpg.com).
-Port 9200 is the default Ethernet port for sending automation commands to the JNIOR. - The jnior login must be disabled and the jnior username and password removed in the Christie software to allow the cues to pass over the network. - Recent JNIOR versions have 12 outputs but Christie libraries currently allow for the control of only outputs 1-8.
-Outputs 9-12 are not available.
+Make sure you use \\0D for a carriage return and \\0A for a line feed.
+To create and run macros on the JNIOR, use the JNIOR Support Tool to enable and configure - To create and run macros on the JNIOR, use the JNIOR Support Tool to enable and configure the Cinema.JNIOR application.
+For additional information, see INTEG Process Group (https://jnior.com).
+Port 9200 is the default Ethernet port for sending automation commands to the JNIOR. - The jnior login must be disabled on the JNIOR device and the jnior username and password removed in the Christie software to allow the cues to pass over the network.

-Dolby Cinema processor actions
+Dolby cinema processor actions

-The following built-in commands are available for Dolby CP650, CP750, and CP850 devices:
+The following built-in commands are available for Dolby CP650, CP750, CP850, CP950, and CP950A devices: